Table of Contents (collapsible)

 Collection Methods

-Wildland seed is collected by hand when the dandelion-like seed heads are white and spherical (Tilley 2010; B. Youtie, EOSS, personal communication, July 2017).
-The collection window is about 10 days.
-Harvest method differs with the stage of ripening as this varies widely within individual plants and populations.
+Harvest method differs with the stage of ripening as this varies widely within individual plants and populations (B. Youtie, EOSS, personal communication, July 2017).
 When collecting seed at the early to mid-ripening stage when not all seed heads have matured, seeds can be hand plucked from the mature flower heads.
 This process is slow, it generally precludes collection of large quantities of seed, and it will include only early ripening seed.
 Later in the ripening season when most seeds have matured and have begun to disperse, seeds can be stripped, shaken, or knocked into a container (Tilley 2010; B. Youtie, EOSS, personal communication, July 2017).
 If seed can only be collected on one date, collection at the time of mid-ripening would enable collection of more early, mid- and late-ripening seed, thus providing greater genetic diversity and yield.
 Seeds can also be harvested by clipping entire seed heads (Link 1993).
 However, considerably less inert material is collected when using the plucking and stripping/shaking methods, thus simplifying the cleaning process (St. George 2003 cited in Camp and Sanderson 2007; Tilley 2010).
 Pappus removal may still be required, depending upon intended seed use.
 Gloves should be worn when collecting as the seed heads are sticky (A. Malcomb, USFS RMRS, personal communication, June 2017).

 Collection Rates